wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-connector-example.md

 Given below is a sample API that illustrates how you can configure ISO8583 with the `init` operation and then use the `iso8583.sendMessage` operation to send an ISO8583 message for financial transactions.

-To know further information about the `init` and `iso8583.sendMessage` operations please refer this link.
+To know further information about the `init` and `iso8583.sendMessage` operations please refer to this link.

 <img src="{{base_path}}/assets/img/integrate/connectors/iso8583-connector.png" title="ISO8583 Connector" width="800" alt="ISO8583 Connector"/>